-Dr. Bruce at Village Orthodontics in Winnipeg offers treatment plans as well as prevention tips for TMD.
+Dr. Wieler at Village Orthodontics in Winnipeg offers treatment plans as well as prevention tips for TMD.

 What are the tempromandibular joints?